 Elgin area doctor describes the allergy patch test

 Patients who are struggling with contact dermatitis issues may be unaware of what is causing their allergic reactions.
 When hives and itching become a regular issue for patients, it may be due to an allergen they are encountering every day.
 This may be a specific medication, preservative, dye, metal, or other material that may be problematic.
-Drs.
-Noga Askenazi and Eugenia Hahn of Advanced Allergy & Asthma Associates and Food Allergy Center of Illinois may discuss with patients the benefits of undergoing allergy patch testing.
+Dr. Noga Askenazi and the staff of Advanced Allergy & Asthma Associates and Food Allergy Center of Illinois may discuss with patients the benefits of undergoing allergy patch testing.

 Elgin area patients who are interested in finding the reason for their contact dermatitis are welcome to contact our practice to book an appointment.
 At this visit, patients will be able to learn about allergic skin irritations and understand how they can develop reactions over the course of several days.
 Allergy patch testing is often recommended because it can narrow down the allergen and give patients an idea of what they should avoid contact with to clear up their conditions.